Camp Ariel Sharon: Bases and facilities

 The hill made from the excess earth will contain a monument to the late Israeli general and prime minister Ariel Sharon.

 Structure and command

 Below is a list of commanders for the base:

 Impact

-The base, one of the biggest in Israel, is expect to create a large number of jobs in the remote area where it is being built, especially in Yeruham.
+The base, one of the biggest in Israel, is expected to create many jobs in the remote area where it is being built, especially in Yeruham.